 The risk of Sudden Infant Death Syndrome (SIDS) notably diminishes after the first year of life.
 Studies indicate a significant decline in SIDS cases post-infancy, offering reassurance to parents as babies transition from a high-risk to a lower-risk age group.

-This phase is marked by key developmental progress where infants gain improved motor skills and the ability to roll over and move away from potential suffocation hazards.
+This phase is marked by key developmental progress, during which infants gain improved motor skills and the ability to roll over and move away from potential suffocation hazards.

 Parental vigilance remains essential, yet celebrating developmental safety milestones becomes equally significant.
 Milestones such as a baby’s first birthday symbolize not just the joy of growth but also a period where the shadow of SIDS begins to recede.

-The reduced incidence rate at this stage is a positive sign, pointing to more secure sleep patterns and the effectiveness of safe sleep practices that have been established during infancy.
+The reduced incidence rate at this stage is a positive sign, pointing to more secure sleep patterns and the effectiveness of safe sleep practices established during infancy.

 Breakthroughs in SIDS research have significantly helped in reducing incidents of sudden infant death syndrome.
 Innovative medical interventions, such as the promotion of supine sleeping (placing babies on their backs to sleep), and the removal of soft bedding, have contributed notably to this decrease.
 Public health campaigns advocating for these safer sleep practices are pivotal.